by Tom Igoe, August 2016

 The things you should consider in picking a controller, other than price:

-All of the lab exercises for this class are based on the Arduino Uno, and can be done with it.
-The processor at the core of the Uno, Atmel’s ATMega328, is a solid 8-bit microcontroller with plenty of features to serve most physical computing projects’ needs.
+The processor at the core of the Uno, Atmel’s ATMega328, is an 8-bit microcontroller.
 The ATMega328 is one of the few processors that still comes in a breadboard-friendly DIP package, so you can even build your own Uno-compatible circuit on a breadboard if you want to save money.
 In projects where you’re using multiple controllers, the DIY breadboard option is a smart choice.
 However, it’s not a task for you if you aren’t yet comfortable building circuits and reading schematics.

-Nowadays, 32-bit microcontrollers are available for about the same price as 8-bit controllers.
-These newer controllers have more processing power and memory for your program than the Uno and other 8-bit controllers, and if you’re buying your first controller, your best choice is probably a 32-bit controller.
-The Arduino 101 and the MKR1000 are the ones I currently use the most.
+Nowadays, 32-bit microcontrollers are available for about the same price or cheaper than 8-bit controllers.
+The Arduino Nano series and MKR series are mostly 32-bit processors (the Nano Every is still 8-bit) that can do all that the original Uno can do and more.
+These newer controllers have more processing power and memory for your program than the Uno and other 8-bit controllers, and with the various connectivity options (WiFi, Bluetooth) that these boards offer, you’ve got more room to grow.
+If you’re buying your first controller, your best choice is probably one of the 32-bit controllers.
+The Nano line and the MKR line are the ones I currently use the most.

 1.7V, of course (a little electrical humor).